 Kinsey’s landlord, Henry Pitts, asks Kinsey for help.
 Their neighbor, impoverished Johnny Lee, died recently and his grandson Bucky is trying to ensure he gets a military funeral.
 But then Gilbert Hays and Ray Rawson, both old acquaintances of Johnny, turn up.
 They seem inordinately interested in Johnny’s meager possessions.

 In truth, they are hoping to find the proceeds of a bank robbery they all committed 40 years before.
 As a search ensues for the secret location where Johnny allegedly buried the money, violence, kidnapping, coercion, and double-crossing all rear their dangerous heads.

 And Kinsey’s cousin Tasha urges her to come to a Thanksgiving reunion of the family Kinsey never even knew she had.

 In order for the three Malek sons to inherit the fortune tied up in Malek Construction, they must find their fourth brother.
 He is inconveniently missing and has been so since he disappeared 18 years before.
 So Kinsey Millhone must try to find a man who has vanished without a trace.

 Did he run away?
-Was he abducted?
+Was it an abduction?
 What motives were at play here?